-Weighting consists of 60% MSOT prerequisite GPA, 40% undergraduate degree GPA, and appraisal of recommendation letters.
+Weighting consists of 60% MSOT prerequisite GPA, 40% undergraduate degree GPA, and appraisal of references.

 To apply you must:

-- Have a plan to complete his/her bachelor's degree by the end of USI’s spring 2015 semester.
+- Have a plan to complete your bachelor's degree by May 20 of the application (academic) year.

 - BIOL 121: Anatomy and Physiology 1

 - BIOL 122: Anatomy and Physiology 2

 - PSY 261: Lifespan Developmental Psychology

 - HP 115: Medical Terminology